 The moonlike Tablelands of Gros Morne National Park.
 Photo © Andrew Hempstead.

-Join a morning boat tour of Western Brook Pond and drive north along the Northern Peninsula.
-Make sure to stop at Port au Choix National Historic Site and the thrombolites of Flowers Cove en route to Southwest Pond Cabins in L’Anse aux Meadows.
+Join a morning boat tour of Gros Morne’s Western Brook Pond and drive north along the Northern Peninsula.
+Make sure to stop at Port au Choix National Historic Site and the thrombolites of Flowers Cove en route to L’Anse aux Meadows.
 Dinner at the Norseman Restaurant is a must.

-Visit L’Anse aux Meadows National Historic Site, then drive to St. Barbe and put your feet up for a couple of hours on the ferry crossing to Labrador.
+Learn about the remains of the Viking settlement at L’Anse aux Meadows National Historic Site, then drive to St. Barbe and put your feet up for a couple of hours on the ferry crossing to Labrador.
 Head north along the Labrador Straits to Mary’s Harbour.
-Park your vehicle and pack an overnight bag for the short boat trip to Battle Harbour, an “outport” (remote fishing village) that was abandoned in the 1960s, but where restoration efforts include a restaurant and an inn.
+Park your vehicle and pack an overnight bag for the short boat trip to Battle Harbour, an “outport” (remote fishing village) that was abandoned in the 1960s, but where restoration efforts include lodging and a dining room.

-Return to the mainland and spend the day exploring this remote stretch of coast.
+From Battle Harbour, return to the mainland and explore this remote stretch of coast.
 Red Bay National Historic Site should definitely be on your itinerary, as should the lighthouse at L’Anse Amour.
-Catch the ferry back to St. Barbe and continue south to Port-aux-Basques in time for the evening ferry back to Nova Scotia.
+Catch the ferry back to St. Barbe and continue south to Port aux Basques in time for the evening ferry back to Nova Scotia.

-Arriving in North Sydney around dawn, you have plenty of time to make an afternoon flight home from Halifax.
+Arriving in North Sydney around dawn on the overnight ferry, you have plenty of time to make an afternoon flight home from Halifax.
 If you’re not flying out until the following morning, take Marine Drive along the Eastern Shore and spend the night along this remote stretch of coast, where Sherbrooke Village is a historical highlight and where the beaches of Taylor Head Provincial Park are perfect for a walk.

 Andrew Hempstead